turtlesec-no/turtlesec-no.github.io/working.md

 ### What do we do?

 Most of our income comes from contracting work (often called consulting in Norway) for clients.
 The contracts are often regular software development contracts, but we also bring with us our secondary skill-set in security and try to use that to improve our clients security posture.
-We are focused on programming in a DevOps oriented organisation.
+We are focused on programming in a DevOps oriented organization.
 Each contract is generally around 6-12 months and are often extended.
 As a TurtleSec employee you will have a lot of influence on which type of contracting work you would like to do, for which client and the duration you want to stay there.

 We also do trainings and workshops primarily in the area of secure programming and culture.